Do you know any good Yom Kippur greetings?

 On this holy day of atonement, may the wisdom we have received and the strength we find in our faith gives us the best possible tomorrow.
 Have a lovely Yom Kippur!

 As mentioned earlier, one of the best phrases to say to someone celebrating Yom Kippur is “Have an easy fast.”
 While it is frowned upon, it is acceptable (especially for a well-meaning gentile) to say Happy Yom Kippur.
 Even better, if you can manage it, is to say in Yiddish, “Good Yuntif,” or in Hebrew, “Yom Tov,” which both translate as “Have a good holy day.”

-It is fine to say, “Happy Hanukkah,” because Hanukkah is a highly celebratory holiday which pays homage to the rededication of the Second Temple in Jerusalem.
-The eight- day celebration commemorate the lighting of a menorah in the temple which burned for eight days when there was only enough sacred oil for one day.
+It is fine to say, “Happy Hanukkah,” because Hanukkah is a highly celebratory holiday that pays homage to the rededication of the Second Temple in Jerusalem.
+The eight-day celebration commemorates the lighting of a menorah in the temple which burned for eight days when there was only enough sacred oil for one day.